 Kesimpta (ofatumumab)

 Kesimpta is a first-line treatment option for people RMS.
-People with RMS can self-administer the medication with a Sensoready® autoinjector pen or prefilled syringe.
-Kesimpta is the first B-cell therapy that can be self-administered at home.
-Kesimpta studies have shown the drug to be highly effective when administered at home, most likely due to higher patient satisfaction when they can administer at home versus having to go to a medical setting for the injection.1
+It is given as a subcutaneous (under the skin) injection.
+People with RMS can give themselves the drug with a Sensoready® autoinjector pen or prefilled syringe.
+Kesimpta is the first B-cell therapy approved to be self-administered at home.1

-Novartis Pharmaceuticals makes Kesimpta.
 The active ingredient in Kesimpta is ofatumumab.1

 How does Kesimpta work?